 An Overview of Anesthesia With Virginia Oral, Facial & Implant Surgery

-Our Northern Virginia patients may receive one or a combination of the following anesthetic options.
+Our patients may receive one or a combination of the following anesthetic options.

-Local anesthetic is injectable medication that completely numbs the treatment area.
-Patients who receive only a local remain awake throughout their procedure.
-They don’t feel pain, but they may sense pressure as Dr. Gocke operates.
+Local anesthesia is an injectable medication that completely numbs the treatment area.
+Patients who receive only a local anesthetic remain awake throughout their procedure.
+They don’t feel pain, but they may sense pressure as Dr. Gocke or Dr. McAdams operate.
 Every patient receives local anesthesia as part of their treatment.

-In certain procedures, like wisdom teeth removal, Dr. Gocke will apply EXPAREL into the surgical site.
+In certain procedures, like wisdom teeth removal, Dr. Gocke will apply EXPAREL to the surgical site.
 EXPAREL is a non-opioid, long-lasting pain medication.
-The anesthetic greatly enhances the patient experience after surgery, and it has the added benefit of limiting exposure to potentially addictive opioids.
+The anesthetic greatly enhances the patient experience after surgery and has the added benefit of limiting exposure to potentially addictive opioids.

-If Northern Virginia patients want to relax a little during their procedure, Dr. Gocke can provide nitrous oxide, more commonly known as laughing gas.
-This option simply takes the edge off and, like sedation dentistry with oral medication, offers a calming effect without putting you to sleep.
-Unlike with sedation dentistry, however, Dr. Gocke can control the flow of nitrous oxide as well as help patients recover quickly once the procedure ends.
+If patients want to relax a little during their procedure, our oral surgeons can provide nitrous oxide, more commonly known as laughing gas.
+This option simply takes the edge off and offers a calming effect without putting you to sleep.
+Unlike sedation dentistry, however, our surgeons can control the flow of nitrous oxide as well as help patients recover quickly once the procedure ends.

-For procedures such as dental implant placement and bone grafting, our Northern Virginia patients typically receive anesthesia through an intravenous line.
-Dr. Gocke is certified to perform IV anesthesia in-office and carefully monitors patients throughout their treatment.
+For procedures such as dental implant placement and bone grafting, our patients typically receive anesthesia through an intravenous line.
+Our oral surgeons are certified to perform IV anesthesia in-office and carefully monitor patients throughout their treatment.

 With this option, patients experience a deep calm similar to twilight sleep, during which they don’t feel or remember anything about their procedure.
-Typically, patients come into the treatment room, watch a little TV or Netflix® while they breathe in nitrous oxide, and, once they are extremely relaxed, Dr. Gocke starts the IV line and gives the local anesthetic.
-Most Northern Virginia patients are surprised at how quickly time passes during their visit.
+Typically, patients come into the treatment room, watch a little TV or Netflix® while they breathe in nitrous oxide, and, once they are extremely relaxed, the surgeon starts the IV line and administers the anesthetic.
+Most patients are surprised at how quickly time passes during their visit.

 Afterward, patients move to a separate and private recovery room where they can have heaters and blankets to keep them comfortable.
 At this point, a family member or other caregiver can join them and wait until they are ready to head home.
 Patients cannot drive for 24 hours after IV anesthesia.